Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/Term 3/Digital Prototyping for Design 03.md

 ---
 ## Module 4 ~ Sensing the Body

+!!! note "**Too Long, Didn't Read**"
+    In this module, we learned the basics of machine learning using Wekinator, creating datasets, and training algorithms.
+We connected these models to physical sensors to produce outputs.
+Partnering with Marius and Nuria, we developed a soft sensor to detect pressure changes, using OSC messaging to send data between devices.

+    We trained a model to recognize facial expressions using Face OSC, illustrating the importance of diverse datasets.
+Then, we applied our knowledge to our soft sensor, visualizing data through a gradient LED and sending outputs to a program called Processing.

+    While not directly related to my thesis, this module introduced me to exciting new technologies and methods, showing how machine learning and sensor integration can be applied across various industries.
+It was a fun and enlightening experience, broadening my technical skills and opening up new possibilities for future projects.
+---

 This module introduced us to the basics of machine learning programs, creating datasets and training machine learning algorithms on that data using a program called Wekinator, and how we could connect these algorithms to physical sensors to produce outputs based on the data they receive.

 Our teacher for this module was Citlali, a product designer and artist who specialises in exploring how we can use sensors on our bodies to create artistic output.
 Our task for this module was to play with creating outputs using different types of sensors and the body.